pagkly/Zed/Investopedia3/Random Variable.md

 ## Understanding a Random Variable

-In probability and [statistics](https://www.investopedia.com/terms/s/statistics.asp), random variables are used to quantify outcomes of a random occurrence, and therefore, can take on many values.
+In probability and [[statistics]](https://www.investopedia.com/terms/s/statistics.asp), random variables are used to quantify outcomes of a random occurrence, and therefore, can take on many values.
 Random variables are required to be measurable and are typically real numbers.
 For example, the letter X may be designated to represent the sum of the resulting numbers after three dice are rolled.
 In this case, X could be 3 (1 + 1+ 1), 18 (6 + 6 + 6), or somewhere between 3 and 18, since the highest number of a die is 6 and the lowest number is 1.

-A random variable is different from an [algebraic](https://www.investopedia.com/terms/a/algebraic-method.asp) variable.
+A random variable is different from an [[algebraic]](https://www.investopedia.com/terms/a/algebraic-method.asp) variable.
 The variable in an algebraic equation is an unknown value that can be calculated.
 The equation 10 + x = 13 shows that we can calculate the specific value for x which is 3.
 On the other hand, a random variable has a set of values, and any of those values could be the resulting outcome as seen in the example of the dice above.

-In the corporate world, random variables can be assigned to properties such as the average price of an asset over a given time period, the [return on investment](https://www.investopedia.com/terms/r/returnoninvestment.asp) after a specified number of years, the estimated turnover rate at a company within the following six months, etc. Risk analysts assign random variables to risk models when they want to estimate the probability of an adverse event occurring.
-These variables are presented using tools such as scenario and [sensitivity analysis](https://www.investopedia.com/terms/s/sensitivityanalysis.asp) tables which risk managers use to make decisions concerning risk mitigation.
+In the corporate world, random variables can be assigned to properties such as the average price of an asset over a given time period, the [[return on investment]](https://www.investopedia.com/terms/r/returnoninvestment.asp) after a specified number of years, the estimated turnover rate at a company within the following six months, etc. Risk analysts assign random variables to risk models when they want to estimate the probability of an adverse event occurring.
+These variables are presented using tools such as scenario and [[sensitivity analysis]](https://www.investopedia.com/terms/s/sensitivityanalysis.asp) tables which risk managers use to make decisions concerning risk mitigation.

 ## Types of Random Variables